Oregon Pancreatic Tissue Registry

-The Oregon Pancreatic Tumor Registry [OPTR] was established in 2007 by Dr. Brett Sheppard at the Digestive Health Center and the Department of Surgery at the Oregon Health and Science University.
+The Oregon Pancreatic Tissue Registry [OPTR] was established in 2007 by Dr. Brett Sheppard at the Digestive Health Center and the Department of Surgery at the Oregon Health and Science University.

 The goals of the OPTR are: